The Seeking Balance Story

 In 2008 my brother broke his neck skiing.

-I created Seeking Balance online so that I could live by the coast, offer high-quality, accessible resources to my vertigo and tinnitus clients, and be available as a carer for my brother.
+I created Seeking Balance online so that I could leave the city for my own work-life balance, offer high-quality and accessible resources to my vertigo and tinnitus clients, and, be available as a carer for my brother.

-Working via video calls and eLearning platforms has enabled me to reach more people globally and see better lasting outcomes in shorter periods of time.
+Working via video calls and self-study programs has enabled me to reach more people globally and see better lasting outcomes in shorter periods of time.

-Shifting my professional clinic online has transformed my clients results for the better and given me the flexibility to surf on my lunch breaks.
+Shifting my professional clinic online has transformed my clients results for the better.

 I do it my way.
 I give you the freedom to do it your way.